joaopedromatias/joaopedromatias/README.md

 My name is João 👨🏼‍💻️ I'm from São Paulo, Brazil

-I'm currently working as a Full Stack Developer on Grupo Boticario.
+I'm currently working as a Full Stack Developer at Grupo Boticario.

 #### 🎓 Bachelor of Science and Technology - Universidade Federal do ABC
 #### 🎓 Bachelor in Production Engineering - Universidade Federal do ABC